schymans/Schymanski_experimental_2016/README.md

 ## Instructions on how to use these files
-- Download all files as [zip file](https://github.com/schymans/Schymanski_experimental_2016/archive/master.zip) and extract to a local directory on your computer.
+- Download newest version of files as [zip file](https://github.com/schymans/Schymanski_experimental_2016/archive/master.zip) and extract to a local directory on your computer.
 - Install [sage](http://www.sagemath.org) on your local computer and start the ipython notebook to work with the files,

 or: